anxhukumar/Mini--practice-projects/README.md

 Welcome to my playground!
 This repository is a collection of small projects I've created for learning, experimentation, and personal skill development.

-## ⚠️ Important Note

-These projects are **NOT** meant to showcase my professional work or capabilities.
-They are purely:
-- Practice exercises
-- Learning experiments
-- Coding playground activities
-- Quick implementations of random ideas
-- Fun little projects to try new things

 ## 🎯 Purpose